 NBN Co was established in 2009 to design, build and operate Australia's new high-speed, wholesale local access broadband network.

-Dominique Hogan-Doran SC has been admitted as a Fellow of the Chartered Institute of Arbitrators.
+I am pleased to have been admitted as a Fellow of the Chartered Institute of Arbitrators.

-Dominique received 100% in the International Commercial Arbitration Award Writing Examination conducted by the Chartered Institute of Arbitrators (North American Branch) held in Washington DC in July 2015.
+I was delighted to receive 100% in the International Commercial Arbitration Award Writing Examination conducted by the Chartered Institute of Arbitrators (North American Branch) held in Washington DC in July 2015.